YetAnotherNerd/whatlastgenre/README.md

 I recommend first doing a dry-run to fill the cache and then doing a normal run with interactivity enabled.
 This way you can answer all interactivity questions without much waiting time in between.

-Remove the cache file to reset the cache.
-If you only want to reset the cache for specific albums rerun with `-c` on these albums to ignore cache hits.
-(It will not read from cache with `-c`, but will still write results to cache for later runs without `-c`).
-You can use the cachecleaner util script to remove specific entries from cache.
+Remove the cache file to reset the cache or use `-u` to force cache updates.

 ### Examples